The Legacy at Cary Creek

 Part of Auburn, Alabama's 330-acre mixed-use Cary Creek development, The Legacy is being built by locally-owned Michael Allen Homes.
 The neighborhood's 57 acres spread across a landscape filled with trees, ponds, and a winding stream.
 When complete, this 55+ community will consist of 143 single family houses.

-Prices begin in the high-$300,000s.
-Please verify this price with a Realtor as it is bound to change.
+Prices usually begin in the high-$300,000s, although current prices are in the $400,000s.
+Please verify this with a Realtor as prices are bound to change.
 HOA dues help pay for landscaping, amenities, and common area maintenance.

 The Legacy's 3,500 square foot clubhouse has a demonstration kitchen, a fitness center, a great room, a library, billiards, and card tables.
 Outside, there is a swimming pool, an outdoor kitchen, a community garden, a croquet lawn, and courts for bocce as well as pickleball.
 An activities manager helps neighbors organize swimming, dancing, and tailgate parties.
 Cary Creek also has a rich menu of clubs and concerts.